-Accordingly, it is important to ensure that the written briefs compellingly present the case.
-Briefs must be carefully crafted, with each point of law or fact backed by a reference to the trial transcript or legal precedent.
+Written briefs are important in compellingly presenting a federal appeals case.
+Briefs are carefully crafted, with each point of law or fact backed by a reference to the trial transcript or legal precedent.
 A seasoned federal appeals lawyer in Charleston should be able to present convincing arguments in writing—as well as verbal argument in court—to satisfy the questions or concerns of the judges hearing the appeal.

 Work with an Experienced Charleston Federal Appeals Attorney